Rajveer-1/rajveer-1.github.io/README.md

 ***hobby:***
 - i have an interest in sports.
-- i also like to watch movies
+- i also like to watch movies.